isginf/libnfsidmap-regex/README.md

 regex - libnfsidmap plugin using regex based mapping

 ## SYNOPSIS
 Plugin for libnfsidmap.
-Uses regex to map NFSv4 name to and from ids.
+Uses regex to map NFSv4 names to and from ids.

 ## DESCRIPTION
 The  regex  plugin  parses  NFSv4  user and groups names using regex to